nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/branding.md

 </td><td colspan="1">Your title is pink now.
 You can see that your new rule is displayed at the top of the default one, and the original black color value is striked, so not used anymore.</td></tr></tbody></table></div>

-&nbsp;

-## Specifying the Default Branding, Disabling a Theme Branding&nbsp;{{> anchor 'specify'}}
+## Specifying the Default Branding, Disabling a Theme Branding {{> anchor 'specify'}}

 ### Specifying a Default Branding

 ![]({{file name='set_default_disable_theme.png'}} ?w=450,border=true)

 Create a new branding implies that it will be the default branding used in your application.
 The checkbox displayed under the Common tab will be checked by default.
 If you created several brandings, be sure that only one of them is checked.
-Your branding will be used in your application everywhere except if a&nbsp;[local theme configuration]({{page space='userdoc58' page='applying-a-preset-look-to-a-space'}})&nbsp;is set.
+Your branding will be used in your application everywhere except if a [local theme configuration]({{page space='userdoc58' page='applying-a-preset-look-to-a-space'}}) is set.

 ### Disabling a Theme Branding

 ![]({{file name='disable_branding.png'}} ?w=450,border=true)

-If you don't want to use your branding during a test you can disable your default branding without deleting&nbsp;it.
+If you don't want to use your branding during a test you can disable your default branding without deleting it.

-Just tick the&nbsp;**Disable theme branding**&nbsp;option above the tabs.
+Just tick the **Disable theme branding** option above the tabs.
 The tabs and their content will be displayed under a gray overlay.

 * * *

-&nbsp;

 <div class="row" data-equalizer data-equalize-on="medium"><div class="column medium-6">{{#> panel heading='Related Documentation'}}